sardi1990/Morphological-feature-extraction-of-cell-nuclei-with-generic-Fourier-transform/README.md

 ### Data
 There are two folders with data provided to play around:
 - Small dataset containing binary 3-D MNIST [] [LeCun et al., 1998a](https://ieeexplore.ieee.org/document/726791)
-- Dataset with single nuclei treated with treatment A and treatment B+A []
+- Dataset with single nuclei treated with treatment 16h A and treatment 16h A + 1h B []